auth0/auth0-dotnet-templates/cli-wrapper/README.md

   - `AppType` must contain the specific application type for the current project (see [type flag](https://auth0.github.io/auth0-cli/auth0_apps_create.html#flags) required by the `auth0 apps create` command of the Auth0 CLI).
 Its value is `api` for API templates.
   - `Callbacks` and `LogoutUrls` must use the same ports as in the templates (see `Properties/launchSettings.json`).
 Set these properties to empty strings for API templates.
   - `AppSettingsFiles` must point to the project's configuration files to update after registration
+  - `Verbose` is a boolean setting that enables a verbose onscreen log for diagnostic purposes.

 - Add the following `postAction` in the `template.config` file of the template:
   ```json